Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Continuum theory for extrusion of a defect cell in a mean-field tissue

 For the surrounding mean field tissue we assume that the inner radius of the inner tissue segment (cf. light grey part in Fig.~\ref{fig:extrusion_schematic_defect_cell_in_mean_field_tissue}(a)) corresponds to the polygonal inradius of the defect cell, neglecting mismatch contributions here stemming from the shape difference between the cellular pentagonal mid-plane and circular cut-out.
 This inner cap segment is assumed to follow a circular arc with radius of curvature $R_0$ in cylindrical coordinates, cf.~Fig.~\ref{fig:extrusion_schematic_defect_cell_in_mean_field_tissue}(a).
 An outer segment (cf. dark grey part) is assumed to be conical, in agreement to the result in moderately bent plates with a disclination defect.

 We use the description as a moderately bent plate as derived in Ref.~\cite{Drozdowski_PRR24_Topological_defects_VM_shells}.
 The energy change due to the defect deformation can then be split into different contributions.
 First, the bending energy will change, both for the mean and Gaussian curvature contributions, due to changes in the curvature radii and opening angles in the inner cap segment.
 Second, the stretching energy will change as the azimuthal strain stemming from the pentagonal defect can be relaxed through changes in the curvature.
-For simplicity we will neglect radial stretching contributions at the interfaces by considering stress free boundary conditions at the contact points of defect cell, cap segment and outer cone segment and at the outer edge of the cone, which we will justify numerically in the following.
+For simplicity we will neglect radial stretching contributions at the interfaces by considering stress free boundary conditions at the contact points of defect cell, cap segment and outer cone segment and at the outer edge of the cone.
+This is justified numerically in Appendix~\ref{app:mean_field_energies}.

 Introducing the bending energy density $e_\mathrm{bending}$ and the stretching energy density $e_\mathrm{stretch}$, the total energy of the tissue $\Omega$ then reads

 For the spherical topology of the tissue which we consider here, we consider the conical deformation of a disc with the pentagonal defect in the center, as this has been shown to capture the icosahedral instability of such a regular sphere \cite{Drozdowski_PRR24_Topological_defects_VM_shells, Lidmar_PRE_2003_icosahedral_instability_shells}.